lucablackwell/heroica/possible-options.md

    * roll: 2 gold, 1 gold, back a space, 1 gold and back a space
 5. Potion - `p`
    * available potions:
-     1. Life
+     1. Vitality
-        * restore 2 health
+        * Restore your health to full
-     2. Luck
+     2. Life
-        * re-roll the dice
+        * Restore your health halfway and double your maximum
-     3. Speed
+     3. Stealth
-        * move up to 4 extra spaces
-     4. Strength
-        * defeat an adjacent monster
+        * Sneak past any enemies for five spaces, stealing 1 gold from each of them
    * generate which to pick up (based on remaining) (if all used, start over)
    * show text about adding to inventory
      * description of specific potion